Tensor categories for vertex operator superalgebra extensions: Tensor categories and supercategories

 Here $Y$ is the vertex operator for $A$.
 If $W_1$ and $W_2$ are two objects of $\mathrm{Rep}\,A$, then a morphism $f: W_1\rightarrow W_2$ in $\mathrm{Rep}\,A$ will be a $V$-module homomorphism which satisfies

 for $a\in A$ and $w_1\in W_1$. \end{rema} \begin{rema} In the setting of the previous remark, objects of $\mathrm{Rep}\,A$ are more general than ordinary $A$-modules, because we do not require the $V$-intertwining operator $Y_W(\cdot, x)\cdot$ for a module $W$ in $\repA$ to involve only integral powers of the formal variable $x$.
 For example, if $V$ is the fixed-point subalgebra of a group of automorphisms $G$ of $A$, then $g$-twisted $A$-modules for $g\in G$ are objects of $\mathrm{Rep}\,A$.
-By Theorem 3.4 in \cite{HKL}, ordinary $A$-modules correspond to the category $\mathrm{Rep}^0\,A$ defined in \cite{KO}, which we will recall below. \end{rema}
+By \cite[Theorem 3.4]{HKL}, ordinary $A$-modules are objects of the subcategory $\mathrm{Rep}^0\,A$ recalled in Section \ref{subsec:rep0A} below. \end{rema}